rishikesh2k4/Basic-Weatherinfo/README.md

 ## 🛠️ Built With

-- HTML5
+- HTML
-- CSS3 (Flexbox/Grid, Media Queries)
+- CSS3
-- JavaScript (Fetch API)
+- JavaScript